dartmouth-cs98/dartmouth-cs98.github.io/slides/20_welcome/index_slides.md

 ???
 * what makes you proud might be different, hence the assignment for your personal success goals
-* last term a couple projects experiences traction - 2 projects had their medium posts picked up by professional publications - 1 project has a paying customer - and some others saw some real usage numbers after sending it out online - you wouldn't believe how exited they were - the goal is for all of you to have that experience - being excited about seeing some impact - we'll talk more about this
+* last year a couple projects experiences traction - **3 projects had their medium posts picked up by professional publications** - 1 project had a paying customer - and some others saw some real usage numbers after sending it out online - you wouldn't believe how exited they were - the goal is for all of you to have that experience - being excited about seeing some impact - we'll talk more about this
 * quantum, cooking, and sprout, ftg had a bunch of people download
 * questions concerns?